leondz/dagw-site/content/home/intro.md

 * Ælæctra - A Step Towards More Efficient Danish Natural Language Processing [Huggingface Model Hub](https://huggingface.co/Maltehb/-l-ctra-danish-electra-small-uncased)

-We're interested in how DAGW is used; please contact us with details of models using it.
+We're interested in how DAGW is used; please contact us if you train a model over it.

 ## Tools using Danish Gigaword

-We're interested in how DAGW is used; please contact us with details of tools using it.
+We're interested in how DAGW is used; please contact us if you build a tool from it.

 ## Press Coverage